-Amy Schumer Might Have a New Boyfriend: 5 Things to Know About Chef Chris Fischer
+Amy Schumer Is Married!
+5 Things to Know About Husband Chris Fischer

 Chris, 37, made a name for himself in the food world as Mario Batali's sous chef at the high-end Italian eatery in New York City, Babbo.
 Then in his twenties, Fischer reportedly met the Food Network superstar through none other than Jake Gyllenhaal.
 The movie star made a cameo appearance on Schumer's Inside Amy Schumer series in 2016, so there's definitely a possibility fans see Jake, Amy and Chris hanging out soon.

 According to reports, Fischer's sister is Schumer's personal assistant.
-To make matters even more coincidental, Amy recently filmed I Feel Pretty in Boston, close to her possible beau's home on Martha's Vineyard.
+To make matters even more coincidental, Amy filmed her newest movie I Feel Pretty in Boston, close to her possible beau's home on Martha's Vineyard.

 Fischer's family has owned the Beetlebung Farm in Chilmark, Mass. since 1961.
 According to a profile on the accomplished chef by Boston Magazine, Chris recently moved back to Martha's Vineyard to operate the 5.7-acre piece of land.
 In June he opened a small produce market out of the farm, and has aspirations to expand it into a restaurant.